trivenilearn/K8sConformanceTesting/README.md

   - Use Oregon region

 # 2. Create a keyPair
   - Create a key pair in Oregon region.
-To do this, in the navigation pane of the Amazon EC2 console, choose **Key Pairs, Create Key Pair**, type a name, and then choose Create.
+To do this, in the navigation pane of the Amazon EC2 console, choose **Key Pairs, Create Key Pair**, type a name, select .pem format and then choose Create.

 # 3. Launch a Kubernetes cluster
   - Click on https://aws.amazon.com/quickstart/architecture/vmware-kubernetes/